NakedPowerShell/SQLSatDL/README.md

     Based upon the SQL Saturday event # passed in, search the SQL Saturday schedule for download-able content and then download each file found.

-    If the content is a zip file, the optional switch parameter allows the zip to be unarchived.
+    If the content is a zip file, the parameter -Uz $true allows the zip to be unarchived.

     This is the schedule file searched: http://www.sqlsaturday.com/[Event#]/Sessions/Schedule.aspx